This information is for women, birthing people and families of those who are pregnant and managing a bipolar disorder.

-If you are pregnant tell your GP or midwife that you have bipolar disorder straight away.
-You should be referred to a specialist mental health service or to the community mental health service.
+It’s important to tell your GP or midwife that you have bipolar disorder as soon as you find out that you’re pregnant.
+They should refer you to a specialist perinatal mental health team or the community mental health team.

 Do not stop taking medication for mental health problems before talking to your doctor.
 This can lead to withdrawal symptoms.
 It could also make your symptoms come back or get worse.

 Most women and birthing people with bipolar disorder have healthy pregnancies and babies.
 But having the condition increases your risk of:

 There is also a chance that your symptoms could come back suddenly (relapse) during pregnancy or in the first few weeks after the birth.

 You’re more likely to get postpartum psychosis if you have had it before or your mother or sister has had it.

 How will my condition be managed during my pregnancy?

 Your healthcare team will work with you and your family to make decisions about your care.
 The team will include doctors who specialise in pregnancy or mental health, midwives, your GP and health visitors.

 Together, you will write a plan for your mental health treatment during pregnancy, birth and afterwards.
 Any health professionals involved in your care can check this care plan to make sure you’re getting the treatment you need.

 Your care plan should include a list of symptoms to look out for, which may show that your mental illness is getting worse.
 It should also have information about how to get help if you need it.
 Ask for a copy of your care plan.
 You may also want to share it with your family to help them support you.